Carer’s Allowance is the main benefit for carers. Find out what financial help you may be able to get if you are caring for someone with cancer.

 Extra payments for being a carer can also be added to:

 - Pension Credit – the extra payment is called the carer addition

 - Universal Credit – the extra payment is called the carer element.

-To claim any of these extra payments for carers, contact the service that pays you the benefit and tell them you are getting Carer’s Allowance.
+To claim any of these extra payments for carers, contact the service that pays you the benefit.
+You should tell them you are getting Carer’s Allowance.
 The payment should then be added to any benefit you are getting.